What to expect when you hire a choir

 Talk to us

 If you’re thinking about hiring a choir for a funeral, wedding, or any other occasion, we’re happy to talk it through.
+For more detail on how a choir works specifically at a funeral, see our funeral choir guide.
 The initial conversation is free and comes with no obligation at all.
-Get in touch by phone or email and tell us a little about what you have in mind — we’ll take it from there.